richarddickyan/manufiller/README.md

 	add tabs for multiple chunks of text under one button (rather than having to install multiple instances) keyboard shortcuts
 	pasting without formatting automatically
+	enable select-all with single click anywhere in box